 Gareth – I think this has the potential to be a trap game.
 The Chargers have lost a few really close games, and we are coming off a really impressive win.
 That being said you are as good as your record says you are.
 There’s a reason why the Chargers keep losing close games and they most probably have a better roster than us, well at least on the OL and the WR’s room.
 Are they lacking on ST? or is it coaching?
 Those two factors normally play into close games and that’s something that we do have, good ST and coaching.

 Their strength plays into our strength.
 I don’t think Herbert will have his way with our secondary this week.
 Xavien Howard and Byron Jones will want to prove themselves after last week.
-Also, it’ll be interesting to see how the Chargers deal with the blitz.
+Also, it’ll be interesting to see how the Los Angeles Chargers deal with the blitz.
 That being said they’ve played some good teams like the Bucs, Saints, Chiefs, and Raiders, and kept those games close.

 On defense, they are missing one of the game’s premier pass rushers (Joey Bosa), which will give Tua more time.
 Their secondary is no joke, that being said it might be a game to establish the run.
 Ahmed and Washington are Unknowns.
 Even our WR’s are unknown, Callaway has proven to be an NFL player, Hollins has a chance to prove he belongs and the 2 rookies could be involved more.
 Quite exciting to see these new weapons.
 Ahmed seemed very promising last week.